For all spare part enquiries, please contact your local Tanglewood stockist found in the dealers section above.

-Tanglewood guitars do not deal in used instruments, therefor we cannot answer questions about the value of your instrument.
-Your best source is your local Tanglewood dealer who is knowledgeable about out products and will be able to help you with your enquiry.
+Tanglewood guitars do not deal in used instruments, therefore we cannot answer questions about the value of your instrument.
+Your best source is your local Tanglewood dealer who is knowledgeable about our products and will be able to help you with your enquiry.
 Please check for your local Tanglewood stockist on our dealer page from the menu above.

 Caring for your guitar